solidstatedb/silicondb/README.md

 ## Overview

 silicondb was a project created to understand how modern NoSQL scalable distributed databases work.
-In particular the author intends to learn implementing lock free data structures, log structured merge trees, column-oriented data storage, merkle trees and data replication at scale.
+In particular, the author intends to learn how to implement lock-free data structures, log-structured merge trees, column-oriented data storage, Merkle trees and data replication at scale.

-This project doesn't aim to compete with existing NoSQL databases, neither does it provided any novel feature addressing a particular pain point.
-It does however provide implementations of wait-free simulated lock free data structures.
-(See references)
+This project doesn't aim to compete with existing NoSQL databases and does not provide any novel feature addressing a particular pain point.
+However, we plan to provide implementations of wait-free simulated lock-free data structures.

-However, this project still aims to be a scalable, robust alternative to modern databases with production level code.
+(See references) This project aims to be a scalable, robust alternative to modern databases with production-level code.

 silicondb prioritizes efficiency on SSDs.
-Hence we focus on log structured merge trees as the driving data storage data structure instead of b-trees.
+Hence we focus on log-structured merge trees as the driving data-storage data structure instead of b-trees.

+Apart from [API Documentation](https://solidstatedb.github.io/silicondb/), we describe the implementation of certain aspects of silicondb in the [Wiki](https://github.com/solidstatedb/silicondb/wiki).

 ## 💻 Storage Engine modules